 When your muscles contract, they help to push fluid up the leg.
-Sometimes when someone works a sedentary job or is constantly on their feet, these muscle contractions are not strong enough or often enough.
+Sometimes when someone works a sedentary job or is constantly on their feet, these muscle contractions are not strong enough or do not occur often enough.
 This can result in swelling due to fluid retention in the leg.
-While this is generally not considered a medical condition or disease process, swelling and pain resulting from this retention can be prevented using compression socks/stockings.
+While this is generally not considered a medical condition or disease, swelling and pain resulting from this retention can be prevented using compression socks/stockings.

 Similarly, if veins in the legs are not working optimally, blood may pool in the legs resulting in symptoms like swelling, achiness or tiredness in the legs.
 Compression socks/stockings can help by preventing venous pooling in the legs/feet.

 Compression socks come in various lengths and are designed to compress the legs with graduated compression.
 This means that the strongest compression occurs at the ankle and gradually decreases as it goes up the leg.
 By helping the body move blood and fluid up the leg against gravity, compression socks can allow for better blood circulation, providing relief of tired, achy legs and decrease the amount of possible ongoing swelling.

 Compression Socks Can Help With:

 - Heavy feeling legs or swelling and leg pain

 - Lymphedema (swelling due to a problem with your lymphatic system)

 - Skin conditions (such as dermatitis or eczema)